en

 INAX Live Museum is a complex of six museums all dedicated to pottery in different ways.

-At the Tile Museum, more than 1000 decorative tiles are on display as well as recreated tile-adornments from Mesopotamian civilizations over Egyptian tiles to Islamic architecture using tiles.
+At the Tile Museum, more than 1000 decorative tiles are on display, as well as recreated tile adornments from Mesopotamian civilizations, Egyptian tiles, and Islamic architecture using tiles.
 This museum is dedicated to the history and development of decorative tiles around the world.

-Clay Works is the place to learn about the raw material used in making pottery: the soil, and clay.
-At this building built from clay, you can experience the material hands-on through workshops.
-Try making your own shiny clay ball or clay pastel colors.
+Clay Works is the place to learn about the raw materials used in making pottery: soil and clay.
+This building, constructed from clay, offers hands-on experiences through workshops.
+In there, you can try making your own shiny clay ball or experimenting with clay pastel colors.

 At the Architectural Terracotta Museum and Terracotta Park, you can experience the terracotta artworks popularly used in Japanese architecture of the early 1900s.
-It is an impressive collection on display inside as well as in an outside area.
+It includes an impressive collection displayed inside, as well as an outdoor exhibit area.

 At the LIXIL Ceramics Lab, you can learn about the history and future of craftsmanship.
 Recent projects range from the restoration of historic structures to the creation of new, innovative ceramics with the collaboration of artists, architects, and experts from various fields.

 The Tiling Workshop is a place to express your creativity with clay.
-Different workshops are held here, including a mosaic art workshop, tile, and clock painting workshops, and strangest of all a mini toilet painting workshop.
+Various workshops are held here, including mosaic art, tile, and clock painting workshops, and perhaps the most unusual, a mini toilet painting workshop.

 INAX Live Museum (INAXライブミュージアム)